thenexthub/Codira/docs/DebuggingTheCompiler.md

 ### Asserting on first emitted Warning/Assert Diagnostic

 When changing the type checker and various SIL passes, one can cause a series of cascading diagnostics (errors/warnings) to be emitted.
-Since Swift does not by default assert when emitting such diagnostics, it becomes difficult to know where to stop in the debugger.
-Rather than trying to guess/check if one has an asserts swift compiler, one can use the following options to cause the diagnostic engine to assert on the first error/warning:
+Since Codira does not by default assert when emitting such diagnostics, it becomes difficult to know where to stop in the debugger.
+Rather than trying to guess/check if one has an asserts language compiler, one can use the following options to cause the diagnostic engine to assert on the first error/warning:

-* `-Xllvm -swift-diagnostics-assert-on-error=1`
+* `-Xtoolchain -language-diagnostics-assert-on-error=1`
-* `-Xllvm -swift-diagnostics-assert-on-warning=1`
+* `-Xtoolchain -language-diagnostics-assert-on-warning=1`

 These allow one to dump a stack trace of where the diagnostic is being emitted (if run without a debugger) or drop into the debugger if a debugger is attached.